When it comes to high chairs, don’t we all want a chair that is safe, easy to clean, and convenient to use?

 The Annoying Legs:

-The legs stick out extremely far.
-I understand and part of this is to give it stability, but it seems extreme.
+The legs stick out extremely far but aren’t all that sturdy.
 We are constantly tripping over them, so we have to put the chair away and bring it back out again to use it, otherwise it would be a tripping hazard.

 To its credit, I do like the Stokke brand’s commitment to quality.
 The chair was very easy to set up, and is easy to clean.
 European brands are held to a much higher standard than American brands when it comes to reducing toxicity, which is why I tend to prefer them.